hgaaditya/rpi_homeserver/README.md

           wget https://download.docker.com/linux/ubuntu/dists/focal/pool/stable/arm64/containerd.io_1.4.4-1_arm64.deb
      ```
 2. Once downloaded, you can run the ```sudo dpkg -i *``` to install all 3 packages.
 3. And you're done!....
 Not really.
-We still need to install `docker-compose` but for now, Verify the install by runnning ```sudo docker run hello-world```
+We still need to install `docker-compose` but for now, Verify the installation by running ```sudo docker run hello-world```
 4. Okay so the last step here is to install [docker-compose](https://docs.docker.com/compose/install/#install-using-pip).
 Again because the repo for arm64 is a little borked.
 You would have to install it with pip.
 For which you need Python(3).
-5. Go ahead and install pyton3, pip and any other required dependecies listed here [Official Doc](https://docs.docker.com/compose/install/#install-using-pip).
+5. Go ahead and install pyton3, pip and any other required dependencies listed here [Official Doc](https://docs.docker.com/compose/install/#install-using-pip).
 6. Then just run `sudo pip install docker-compose`.
 7. That's it.
 For real this time.
-Verify by running `docker-compose --version` .
+Verify by running `docker-compose --version`.

 Now that we have docker up and running, we can go ahead and start installing our services, which is as simple as creating a `docker-compose.yml` file with all the details and  letting docker do all the heavy lifting :).